blamonet/php-gitlab-issues-cli/README.md

-# PHP Gitlab Issues Command Line Tool
+# PHP GitLab Issues Command Line Tool
-A small utility script I wrote that talks to the GitLab API and coverts to a csv file that I use in Excel.
+A small utility script I wrote that talks to the GitLab API and converts to a csv file that I use in Excel.

 example usage in terminal:
 > php gitlab_issues.php > issues.csv